-- the applicable WADA rules on doping control and constitute tampering or attempted tampering. - 809.
+- 809. In this situation, the question arises whether the actions allegedly taken by the Athlete which are arguably indispensable parts of urine substitution, i.e. the provision of clean urine in advance of the Sochi Games, incomplete closing of his sample bottles, and transmitting images of his DCFs to third persons are equally covered by Article 2.2 of the WADC and thus exempt from the application of Article 2.5 of the WADC or could, considered as such and independent of a link to the sample-swapping, constitute acts of tampering under Article 2.5 of the WADC.
+Undoubtedly, examined in isolation, those acts are irregular and would violate the applicable WADA rules on doping control and constitute tampering or attempted tampering. - 810.
 However, the Panel does not have to make such determination since, in the context of Article 2.2 of the WADC, the Panel is not satisfied that the Athlete deliberately did not fully close the bottles or transmitted pictures of his DCFs to third persons.
-The provision of clean urine by the Athlete took place well in advance of the Sochi Games and, absent evidence to the contrary, therefore, falls outside the scope of application in time of Article 2.5 of the WADC as determined by the term "doping control" which, in turn, is defined in Appendix 1 to the WADC as "from the test distribution planning through to ultimate disposition of any appeal...". - 810.
+The provision of clean urine by the Athlete likely took place well in advance of the Sochi Games and, absent evidence to the contrary, therefore, falls outside the scope of application in time of Article 2.5 of the WADC as determined by the term "doping control" which, in turn, is defined in Appendix 1 to the WADC as "from the test distribution planning through to ultimate disposition of any appeal ...". - 811.
 The IOC DC did not even examine whether or not there existed any act required for the commission of tampering under Article 2.5 of the WADC.
-Instead, the IOC DC, in its appealed decision, without any further explanation ruled that: - subsidiarily, the same circumstances shall in any event be deemed as constitutive of a violation of art.
-2.5" of the 2009 WADC". - 811.
-In general terms, for the Panel, it is a misconception of the relationship between Article 2.2 of the WADC and Article 2.5 of the WADC to conclude that, if the requirements of Article 2.2 of the WADC are met, the requirements of Article 2.5 of the WADC automatically are met too.
-To the contrary, if the elements of Article 2.2 concerning a prohibited method are fulfilled, as the Comment to Article 2.5 of the WADC clarifies, recourse to Article 2.5 of the WADC is excluded. - 812.
+Instead, the IOC DC, in its appealed decision, without any further explanation ruled that:

+"subsidiarily, the same circumstances shall in any event be deemed as constitutive of a violation of art.
+2.5 of the 2009 WADC".

+- 812. In general terms, for the Panel, it is a misconception of the relationship between Article 2.2 of the WADC and Article 2.5 of the WADC to conclude that, if the requirements of Article 2.2 of the WADC are met, the requirements of Article 2.5 of the WADC automatically are met too.
+To the contrary, if the elements of Article 2.2 concerning a prohibited method are fulfilled, as the Comment to Article 2.5 of the WADC clarifies, recourse to Article 2.5 of the WADC is excluded. - 813.
 Accordingly, the Panel does not find that the Athlete committed an ADRV of tampering under Article 2.5 of the WADC.